Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Results

 \subsection{Comparison with RANS and hybrid RANS/LES approaches}

-In conclusion, we conduct a comparative analysis of the just presented LES results with those obtained from previous studies by~\citet{Baldan2024b}.
-Two approaches were employed in the prior work: a two-dimensional unsteady RANS simulation and a three-dimensional approach utilizing hybrid RANS/LES techniques.
-For the RANS simulation, the $k-\omega$ SST turbulence model was implemented in conjunction with the $\gamma$ intermittency equation, referred to as iSST, to enhance the description of the laminar-to-turbulent transition within the boundary layer.
+We present now a comparative study of the LES results from the previous section with those obtained from previous studies by~\citet{Baldan2024b}.
+Two approaches were employed by ~\citet{Baldan2024b}: a two-dimensional unsteady RANS simulation and a three-dimensional approach utilizing hybrid RANS/LES techniques.
+For the RANS simulation, the $k-\omega$ SST turbulence model was implemented in conjunction with the $\gamma$ intermittency model, referred to as iSST, to enhance the description of the laminar-to-turbulent transition within the boundary layer.
 The hybrid model employed a Stress-Blended Eddy Simulation approach coupled with the same RANS turbulence model.
 The reference data for the LES simulations is based on the mesh with a span-to-chord ratio of 1.2.

 Figure~\ref{img_sim_comp} presents a comparison of the profile loads obtained from the numerical simulations and the experimental data by~\citet{Lee2004}.
-The results reveal a high degree of agreement between the numerical models for attached flow conditions, with their curves nearly overlapping.
-Notably, the most significant discrepancy between the numerical and experimental data lies in the angle of attack corresponding to peak lift.
+The $C_L$ results present a maximum 0.1 difference between the numerical models for attached flow conditions, with their curves nearly overlapping.
+Notably, the most significant discrepancy between the numerical and experimental data lies in the angle of attack corresponding to peak lift which is $22^\circ$ and $24^\circ$, respectively.
 Interestingly, the simulations anticipate, with respect to the experimental data, the angle at which the DSV is convected downwards and this behavior is consistent across all numerical models, including the WRLES approach.
-In contrast, during the initial descent phase of the profile, characterized by fully stalled flow, the models exhibit some divergence.
-However, as the angle of incidence decreases, they converge towards a unified solution.
-It has to be highlighted that in the stall portion cycle-to-cycle variations are not considered due to the large computational resource requirements of large eddy simulations.
-Despite an offset from the experimental data persists, the overall behavior of simulations aligns well with the experiments.
+In contrast, during the initial descent phase of the profile $\alpha = 24^\circ - 18^\circ$, characterized by fully stalled flow, the models exhibit some divergence.
+However, as the angle of incidence decreases, they converge towards the same solution.
+Note that in the stall portion cycle-to-cycle variations are not considered due to the large computational resource requirements of large eddy simulations.
+Despite a $C_L$ offset equal to $0.2$ from the experimental data persists, the overall behavior of simulations aligns well with the experiments.